-The estimated parameters in the basic model include: the overall population scale parameter R0, the time series of recruitment deviates, the distribution of recruitment among regions, the fishery selectivity parameters, the catchability parameters for the CPUE indices.
+The estimated parameters in the revised model include: the overall population scale parameter R0, the time series of recruitment deviates, the distribution of recruitment among regions, the fishery selectivity parameters, the catchability parameters for the CPUE indices.

-The length-specific selectivity functions are presented in Figure 13.
-The Japanese longline selectivity is attaining selectivity above 200 cm.
-The selectivity for the other longline fisheries (TWLL, EUEL) were estimated to be dome shaped, with peak selectivity occurring at about 150-200 cm.
-The doming effect of the Taiwanese longline selectivity is more pronounced, due to the lack of large fish in the catch samples (see Figure 5).
-The dome-shaped pattern may be consistent with the size/sex-based partitioning of the species, in which the largest, predominantly female individuals tend to be caught in the extremes of the range.
-The estimated selectivity for the ALGI fishery suggested the fish at 40-150 cm is most vulnerable to this fishery.
+The length-specific selectivity functions are presented in Figure 12.
+The Japanese longline selectivity in the NW has a significant degree of doming and the selection declined quickly from 150 cm, while the selectivity in other regions was estimated to attach full selection at above 200 cm (similar selectivity was estimated for EUEL fleet in these regions).
+The selectivity for the TWLL longline fisheries was also estimated to be dome-shaped, with peak selectivity occurring at roughly 150-200 cm, due to the lack of large fish in the catch samples (see Figure 5).
+The size/sex-based partitioning of the species, in which the larger, predominately female individuals tend to be caught near the extremities of the range, may be consistent with the dome-shaped pattern.

-Recruitment deviates were estimated from 1970 - 2017 (Figure 14).
+Recruitment deviates were estimated from 1970 - 2020 (Figure 13).
 There is a very strong signal suggesting that recruitment was very high immediately prior to the start of the targeted fishery in the 1990s, followed by anomalously low recruitment.
 This trend is suspicious, but without the recruitment anomalies, the model could not provide an adequate fit to the CPUE series.
-It was expected that the recruitment signal might be corroborated by the size data, but there was not a strong signal in mean sizes, except that the observed mean size for EUEL and AUEL fleet showed some decline through the 2000s (see Error!
-Reference source not found.)).
+It was expected that the recruitment signal might be corroborated by the size data, but there was not a strong signal in mean sizes, except that the observed mean size for most fleets showed some decline through the 2000s in the SW (see Figure 11).
 The distribution of recruits showed very similar patterns among regions except for a large pulse in the NE preceding the anomalously large increase of the Japanese longline CPUE towards the end of the time series.

-This basic model suggests that the population in the southern regions is considerably lower than the northern regions (Figure 15 - left).
+This revised model suggests that the population in the southern regions is considerably lower than the northern regions (Figure 14 - left).
 The most notable features are the increase in the population estimated around the early 1990s (the beginning of the targeted fishery), the general decline in all regions over the next 20 years.
 The more recent biomass trend to vary amongst regions, driven by the divergent regional CPUE.
-The SW region was estimated to be depleted the most, with current biomass estimated to be below 20% of the initial level, while current biomass in other regions were estimated to be above 40% of the unfished level (Figure 15 - right).
-Overall, the stock biomass appears to have been increasing since the mid-2000s, following the decline in the preceding decade (Figure 16).
+The SW region was estimated to be depleted the most, with current biomass estimated to be below 20% of the initial level , while current biomass in other regions were estimated to be above 40% of the unfished level (Figure 14 - right).
+Overall, the stock biomass appears to have been increasing since the mid-2000s, following the decline in the preceding decade (Figure 15).